kengibson1111/go-uml-statemachine/API.md

 ### Config

-Represents the configuration for the state machine system.
+Represents the configuration for the state-machine diagram system.

 ```go
 type Config struct {